 Being a part of a ROYAL show is a commitment – for both the actor and their family.

 • Rehearsals are held on Tuesday and Thursday evenings, and Sunday afternoons.
 A full schedule will be shared within the first two weeks of rehearsals.
 Actors will have rehearsal based on their role and when specific scenes are being rehearsed.

 • During tech week (the week before the show), rehearsals are held each night.

-• Parents are asked to volunteer at least 6 hours on pre-production jobs (set painting, set building, costumes, props, parent monitoring, etc.), as well as for 2 volunteer time slots during the tech week/show week (ticket sales, ushers, concessions, front of house roles, and green room monitors).
-We also require one parent from each family to help with Load In and Strike.
+• Parents are asked to volunteer at least 8 hours on pre-production jobs (set painting, set building, costumes, props, parent monitoring, etc.), as well as for 3 volunteer time slots during the tech week/show week (ticket sales, ushers, concessions, front of house roles, and green room monitors).
+We also require one parent from each family to help with set move in and set strike.
 Parents who cannot make this commitment should not have their actors audition.

 • Be you!

 • Eye contact

 We ask each actor to sign up for an audition appointment, and fill out and print the resulting audition form.
 On the day of your audition, please arrive 15 minutes before your scheduled time slot to check in.
 We may ask you to bring your completed audition form and a current headshot (photo does NOT need to be professional, and will not be returned), or we may have you complete all of the audition paperwork (including the headshot) online.
 Be sure to follow the audition sign-up instructions for the specific show you are pursuing.